 The Bottom Line

 All your efforts at stage 1 of the holiday readiness should be about functional and compatibility testing.
 Doing that should result in your app’s or service’s excellent user experience, acceptance, scalability, responsiveness, stability and appropriate navigation.
 Now add the thoroughly checked device and OS compatibility to the list and praise yourself for a good job.
-Next – stage 2.
+Next – Season’s Readiness Stage 2.